5 Flattering Wide-Leg Jean Outfits for Women Over 50

 The wider your flares, the shorter you will look, so keep this in mind if you are petite.
 Look for wide-leg jeans that are slim in the leg and flare out at the knee.
 If the flare starts earlier, it will drown your petite frame.

-- Curvy Hourglass types should be careful about jeans with such massive flares that they exaggerate your already ample curves.
+- Curvy Hourglass types: You should be careful about jeans with such massive flares that they exaggerate your already ample curves.

 - Rectangle-shaped gals can use flare jeans to create the illusion of curves where there are none.